 But Ibiza would certainly not have had hundreds of thousands of trees – so many are spread all over the island, some wild and some cultivated – without a devastating plague.
 In the 19th century, phylloxera ravaged Ibiza, destroying almost all the island’s vineyards.
 The farmers turned around and successfully produced almonds on the former vineyards.

 Today, two factors threaten the beauty of the almond trees on Ibiza.
 On the one hand, the almond farmers have to assert themselves against the industrial competition from California.
 On many plantations, the almonds – which, by the way, taste much better than the competition from overseas due to their higher protein content – are still harvested by hand.
 This involves beating the branches of the trees with long sticks so that the ripe almonds fall down.
-A real back-breaking job in the middle of Ibiza in the middle of summer, while the party is on.
+A real back-breaking job in the middle of Ibiza in the middle of summer.
 On the other hand, a wood fungus threatens the almond trees.
 But thanks to the growing popularity of Ibiza’s almond blossom, interest in the trees, which are both quaint and fairytale-like, is on the rise.
 That is why the trade in almond products is flourishing again.

 Not only are the almond trees are blooming, everything is also incredibly colorful.
 There are countless beautiful flowers and many colors